Celebrators of Becoming

-Celebrators of Becoming is a Therion box-set released on 5 May 2006.
+Celebrators of Becoming is the second box set by Swedish symphonic metal band Therion, released on 5 May 2006.
 It contains 4 DVDs and 2 audio discs.
 It is available in two versions: The luxury digipak version in a slip case and the cheaper non-digipak version.
 Both versions contain all discs.
 Cover artwork was made by Thomas Ewerhard.

 Content

 DVD: Disc 1

 Live video from Mexico City, 2004.